 Fuel cards, aka fleet cards, are a form of charge cards used explicitly for vehicle or fuel-related costs.
 Although fuel cards are used mainly for gas, they also have limited service for emergency repair expenses, tire changes, or regular vehicle maintenance.

 Vehicle drivers are usually required to input odometer reading every time they fill up.
-As a result of the data collections, fuel cards usually can give a comprehensive real-time picture of critical data to business owners who can then use it for decision-making and planning.
+As a result of the data collection, fuel cards usually can give a comprehensive real-time picture of critical data to business owners who can then use it for decision-making and planning.

 What are the benefits of a fuel card?